TheRoboticsClub/gsoc2021-Siddharth_Saha/docs/_posts/scribbles/2021-06-22-bashrc-start-sh.md

 ### Consequences
 The proposed method allows us to reduce redundancy in the ROS commands inside `manager.py` by ensuring that the ROS environment is sourced at all places.

+### Side Note
+The issue arose on switching the Docker base images from "osrf/ros:melodic-desktop-full" to "nvidia/opengl:1.2-glvnd-runtime-ubuntu18.04".
+OSRF images get around this issue by defining the `ros-entrypoint.sh` in the [core(most barebone) image](https://github.com/osrf/docker_images/blob/master/ros/melodic/ubuntu/bionic/ros-core/Dockerfile#L38).
+On the contrary, the opengl image is just a hardware accelerated Linux image.

 #### References
 [^1]: [https://stackoverflow.com/questions/55206227/why-bashrc-is-not-executed-when-run-docker-container](https://stackoverflow.com/questions/55206227/why-bashrc-is-not-executed-when-run-docker-container)